Berkeley Graduate Student Profile

 U.S. News and World Report

 The new “Best Global Universities Rankings” of U.S. News & World Report placed UC Berkeley fourth in the world.
-Only Stanford, Harvard, and MIT ranked higher.
+Only Harvard, MIT, and Stanford ranked higher.

 Academic Rankings of World Universities